-rule rule
+collect and count the player’s cards as described in rule 9.2.

+10.8 If the Dealer’s hand has a Poker Value of an ace and king or higher and a player subsequently elects to concede his/her hand in accordance with rule 10.10 (as permitted under rule 10.3), that player’s hand will be treated as a losing hand and the Dealer shall collect the Ante Wager and the Bet Wager on the hand.

-8 Hands qualifying for a jackpot payout shall be settled in accordance with section 11.
+10.9 Hands qualifying for a jackpot payout shall be settled in accordance with section 11.

+10.10 After the Dealer's hand is exposed pursuant to either rule 10.1 or 10.3, a player may

+elect to concede his/her hand by indicating to the Dealer.
+The Dealer will then announce "conceding hand" and count and collect the cards of those players (without turning them face up) and place them in the discard rack.
+After a player's hand has been conceded it cannot be returned to play and will not be entitled to qualify for a Progressive Jackpot payout or otherwise.

+10.11 At the discretion of the Casino Operator a Game Supervisor or Casino Supervisor may view any conceded hand.

 11.0 Progressive Jackpot

-11.1 The casino operator may at its discretion offer players the opportunity to participate in a progressive jackpot.
-A player may not make a jackpot wager unless he/she has made an ante wager on the hand during that round.
+11.1 The Casino Operator may at its discretion offer players the opportunity to participate in a Progressive Jackpot.
+A player may not make a Jackpot Wager unless he/she has made an Ante Wager on the hand during that round.

-11.2 The amount of a jackpot wager shall be that displayed on the sign at the table indicating the minimum and maximum wager limits for the table.
+11.2 The amount of a Jackpot Wager shall be that displayed on the sign at the table indicating the minimum and maximum wager limits for the table.

-11.3 Jackpot wagers shall be made by placing a chip of the correct denomination either:
+11.3 Jackpot Wagers shall be made by placing a Chip of the correct denomination either: